Naveenkm07/harshildon/contact-manager/README.md

 # Contact Manager with Database Support

-A fully functional web-based contact management system built with Flask and SQLite.
-Features include complete CRUD operations, search functionality, CSV import/export, and a responsive user interface.
+An offline-first contact management system built with Flask and SQLite.
+Everything runs locally out of the box—no external services are required.
+The app provides full CRUD flows, CSV import/export, responsive UI, server-side validation, logging, and pagination.

 ## Features